CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 # Making a new transcription

 Now the training has been done, on the **New Transcriptions** step, we can **Choose a file**.
+Upload the `audio.wav` file in the Abui untranscribed folder.
 Then decide whether you want the transcription in text format or an Elan file with the words aligned.
 When you click a format button, the transcribing starts.
-The process can take time, depending on how long your audio is.

 > We are working on being able to handle long audio better.
-For now, just use a single utterance.
+For now, just use a single, short utterance.
 Stay tuned for updates on this feature.

 ![New transcription](workshop/130-transcribe.png)